-Your doctor will check the X-ray image for the following:
+Your doctor may check the X-ray image for the following:

 - fractured or broken bones

-- thinning of the neck bones due to osteoporosis
+- thinning of your neck bones due to osteoporosis

 - bone tumors or cysts

-- abnormal growths on the bones, or bone spurs
+- abnormal growths on the bones, which are called bone spurs

 - spinal deformities